learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/design.md

   description: 'Learn how to securely generate random numbers for your smart contract with Chainlink VRF v2.
 This guide uses the direct funding method.'
 ---

-> 📘 You are viewing the VRF v2 guide - Direct Funding Method.
+> 📘 You are viewing the VRF v2 guide - direct funding method.
 >
-> - To learn how to request random numbers with a subscription, see the [Subscription Method](/docs/vrf/v2/subscription/) guide.
+> - To learn how to request random numbers with a subscription, see the [subscription method](/docs/vrf/v2/subscription/) guide.
 >
 > - If you are using v1, see the [VRF v1 guide](/docs/vrf/v1/introduction/).